Israel: Visual arts

 Israeli Jewish art has been particularly influenced by the Kabbalah, the Talmud and the Zohar.
 Another art movement that held a prominent role in the 20th century was the School of Paris.
 In the late 19th and early 20th century, the Yishuv's art was dominated by art trends emanating Bezalel.
 Beginning in the 1920s, the local art scene was heavily influenced by modern French art, first introduced by Isaac Frenkel Frenel.
-Jewish masters of the school of Paris, such as Soutine, Kikoine, Frenkel, Chagall heavily influenced the subsequent development of Israeli art.
+Jewish masters of the school of Paris, such as Soutine, Kikoine, Frenkel, Chagall heavily influenced the development of Israeli art.
 Israeli sculpture took inspiration from modern European sculpture as well Mesopotamian, Assyrian and local art.
 Avraham Melnikov's The Roaring Lion, David Polus' Alexander Zaid and Ze'ev Ben Zvi's cubist sculpture exemplify some of the different streams in sculpture.

 Common themes in art are the mystical cities of Safed and Jerusalem, the bohemian café culture of Tel Aviv, agricultural landscapes, biblical stories and war.
 Today Israeli art has delved into optical art, AI art, digital art and the use of salt in sculpture.